jescalan/roots/readme.md

 ##### To Do

+- handling for extra folders going to public
+- it appears as if images are not copying to public
 - roots new --basic option for straight html/css/js (for those learning)
 - replace socket.io with faye
 - mocha tests